alekhyanandala/newproject/README.md

 ﻿# smart_attendance
-Mark attendance with time using face recognition.
+Smart attendance system which records attendance with time and date via streamlit using face recognition.